manjotmb20/Rdatasets/doc/Stat2Data/rst/TomlinsonRush.rst

 For each of the sixteen games the San Diego Chargers played in the 2006 NFL regular season we have the number of times LaDainian Tomlinson ran the ball and the total yards he gained.

+This data set from the first edition was replaced by BreesPass in the second edition.

 Source
 ~~~~~~